Sears Parts Direct - Very few parts distribution centers and only a handful of qualified employees to give service

 guess we were mistaken.
 Selling the mower and going with another brand where the customer service doesn't require an act of congress.

-This person wrote the review because of poor customer service of lawn mower part from Sears Parts Direct.
-Reviewer claimed that he or she lost $500 and wants Sears Parts Direct to "how about training individuals for a job and then train a back-up, or even have a manager step in to make sales? seems to be common place in most work environments".
+Preferred solution: How about training individuals for a job and then train a back-up, or even have a manager step in to make sales?
+Seems to be common place in most work environments..